stoneshoron/Yupptv-Playlist/README.md

 # 💥Key Features

-* All The Channel Links Are Updated Every 30 Minutes
+* All The Channel Links Are Updated Every 1 Hours
 * Premium Channels Are Also Working
 * Contains Link
 * You Can Easily Use